ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 # Direct Link CLI
 {: #dl-cli}

-The {{site.data.keyword.dl_full}} command-line interface (CLI) is organized into sections, which are listed in the navigation pane on the right.
+The {{site.data.keyword.dl_full}} command line interface (CLI) is organized into sections, which are listed in the navigation window on the right.
 {: shortdesc}

 ## Before you begin
 {: #cli-ref-prereqs}

 Complete these steps to use the Direct Link CLI, which is implemented as an {{site.data.keyword.cloud_notm}} CLI plug-in.
-This plug-in provides you with the means to manage your service instance and its associated resources through a command-line user interface.
+This plug-in provides you with the means to manage your service instance and its associated resources through a command line user interface.

 1. Install the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-install-ibmcloud-cli){: external}.
 1. Install the `dl-cli` plug-in to the {{site.data.keyword.cloud_notm}} CLI.